Gilded silver helmet

-This splendid cavalry-helmet was found in 1910, by people cutting peat in the Peel in the vicinity of the town of Deurne.
-Other finds were a leather money pouch, 38 bronze coins, a bronze mantle pin, three shoes, a spur, parts of a dagger's sheath, two little horse bells, and remnants of fabrics and leather.
-Initially, it seemed that man and horse had drowned in the bog.
-Nowadays it is assumed, rather, that the helmet was given a ritual burial after its owner had completed his military service.
-Because the coins were minted between 315 and 319 A.D., the event may be exactly Dating fromd in the year 319 or shortly after.
+This splendid cavalry helmet was found in 1910 by peat-cutters in the Peel region, near the town of Deurne.
+Their other finds included a leather money pouch, 38 bronze coins, a bronze fibula, three shoes, a spur, parts of a dagger sheath, two small horse bells, and remnants of fabrics and leather.
+It was initially thought that a man and horse had drowned in the bog.
+Today, however, experts believe that the helmet was given a ritual burial after its owner had completed his military service.
+Since the coins were minted between 315 and 319 AD, the event may be dated exactly to the year 319 or shortly thereafter.

-An inscription shows that the helmet was made by Marcus Titus Lunamis, using nearly 370 grammes of silver sheets.
-Its owner belonged to the sixth cavalry unit of the Equites Stablesiani.
-On the right side of the helmet cap it says ‘Stablesia VI'.
-The right cheek flap was missing and was added again in modern times by a goldsmith.
+An inscription tells us that the helmet was made by Marcus Titus Lunamis, using nearly 370 grams of silver sheets.
+Its owner belonged to the sixth cavalry unit of the equites stablesiani, according to the inscription ‘Stablesia VI’ on the right of the helmet cap.
+The right cheek flap was missing and was replaced by a goldsmith in modern times.

-Originally, the helmet consisted of an iron cap, lined with leather, covered with paper-thin sheets of gilded silver, affixed with silver tacks.
-All plates are decorated along the edges with pearl borders.
-Where these make an angle, a little circle has been added.
+The helmet was originally a leather-lined iron cap, covered with paper-thin sheets of gilded silver, attached with silver tacks.
+The edges of the sheets are decorated with pearl borders, with the addition of tiny circles at the angles.
 Between the pearl borders there is a row of four-petalled flowers.
 The central surfaces are decorated with simple figures, created with the aid of a pointed tool.